Kitura/KituraKit/README.md

 #### Codable Models

-Kitura and KituraKit send and receives instances of Swift types directly.
+Kitura and KituraKit send and receive instances of Swift types directly.
 These types (aka models) can be shared between the client and server.

-The only requirement for a model is that they conform to the `Codable` protocol:
+The only requirement for a model is that it conforms to the `Codable` protocol:

 ```swift
 public struct User: Codable {